mozilla/galaxy-api/README.md

 ![galaxy-api logo](images/logo.png?raw=true)

-Here lies the REST API for [Galaxy](https://github.com/mozilla/galaxy).
+Here lies the API for [Galaxy](https://github.com/mozilla/galaxy).

+There is a REST HTTP API and WebSocket API.
+The REST API can be consumed by game developers.
+The WebSocket API is intended to be consumed by [galaxy.js](https://github.com/mozilla/galaxy.js), a simple drop-in JavaScript API for multiplayer, web-based games.

 ## Installation